 What hospital policies are bad value, or 'junk'?

-CHOICE has found three types of hospital policies that are bad value for consumers:
+We've found three types of hospital policies that are bad value:

 - Private hospital policies that only provide cover for a very small number of procedures such as accidents, wisdom teeth removal, appendix surgery, knee investigations and reconstructions – all other services and illnesses are excluded or only covered in a public hospital.